worldcoin/awesome-zkml/README.md

   - keras2circom is a python tool that transpiles a tf.keras model into a circom circuit.
 - [zk-dtp](https://github.com/only4sim/myproject) - Zero Knowledge Decision Tree Predict is designed to address this pressing issue by offering privacy-preserving predictions using decision tree models, built on top of RISC Zero's zkVM.
 - [zkp-gravity/0g](https://github.com/zkp-gravity/0g) - ZeroGravity - Zero Gravity is a system for proving an inference run (i.e. a classification) for a pre-trained, public Weightless NN and a private input.
 (2023)
+- [ddkang/zkml](https://github.com/ddkang/zkml) - zkml is a framework for constructing proofs of ML model execution in ZK-SNARKs.

 ## Papers